CircleShift/tnsl-lang/spec/1 - language.md

 	/; - open code
 	;/ - close code

-In addition to the standard opening and closing characters, there exist "swivel" character sets to quickly close and re-open a block type
+In addition to the standard opening and closing characters, there exist "swivel" character sets to quickly close and open a block type

 	;; - close code, then open code
 	#; - close comment, open code